Flurnummer 56, 92259 Trondorf-Neukirchen.

 The first assumption about the black cover of the walls and speleothems is grime.
-And really, this cave was visited over centuries with light sources like torches, carbide lamps, oil lamps, or candles.
+And really, caves were visited over centuries with light sources like torches, carbide lamps, oil lamps, or candles.
 But a chemical analysis revealed that it consists mostly of natural manganese.
-Manganese is very common in this limestone, although its amout is quite low, but it is dissolved and relocated by the ground water and then forms thin covers on the rocks.
+Manganese is very common in this limestone, although its amount is quite low, but it is dissolved and relocated by the groundwater and then forms thin covers on the rocks.
 Even layers of a fraction of a millimetre are already completely dark black.
 There are often single rocks found, which look black, but are completely white inside.
 But it is rather rare that complete caves are covered by manganese.
 However, this caves was almost black even before the first human visitor entered it.
 In addition, this cave was certainly very rarely visited because of the difficult entrance shaft, so soot could only have formed after the development as a show cave.
 In many places, however, very white flowstone has grown on the black coating.
 The result is extraordinary, a "black and white cave", as Peter Hoffmann termed it so aptly.